Ianvdl/edb-ansible/README.md

 ### Installing the `edb_postgres` Ansible Collection from Ansible Galaxy

+> [!CAUTION]
+> EDB has abandoned the original repo - the version currently in Ansible Galaxy
+> is outdated and broken.

 Installing the `edb_postgres` Ansible Collection is done by following the steps
 below: